 The Different Types of Hair and Its Anatomy

-We humans have three types of hair that will grow at different stages of our lives.
+Humans have three types of hair that will grow at different stages of our lives.
 The first type of hair is called lanugo hair.
 Lanugo hair is very soft and thin with very little pigmentation to it.
 This is the hair that covers newborn children, and it helps keep the babies warm while they grow in the womb.
-Lanugo hair can sometimes develop on adults with eating disorders and certain kinds of tumors.
+Lanugo hair can sometimes develop in adults with eating disorders and certain kinds of tumors.
 (Lanugo, n.d.)

 Vellus hair is also known as “peach fuzz.”
 It is the fine, thin hair that grows over most of your body.
 This vellus hair grows during childhood and helps protect your skin and body from extreme temperatures.
 Typically, vellus hair is found on your face, neck, arms, legs, and trunk.

 The type of hair found on your scalp, face, armpits, and pubic regions is called terminal hair.
 Terminal hair grows on your scalp and makes up your eyebrows and eyelashes.
 After puberty, terminal hair begins to grow on your face, armpits, pubic area, chest, and abdomen.
 Terminal hair helps your body regulate its temperature and protects it from the sun and harmful UV rays.
 It also helps keep germs and debris from entering your body.